thugiang61/SelfTaught/README.md

 ## Project render
 1. Open your browser
-2. Go to `SelfTaught` folder directory
+2. Go to `self-taught` folder directory
 3. Click on `index.html` file

 ## Local Development
-1. Using an IDE to open `SelfTaught` project directory
+1. Using an IDE to open `self-taught` project directory
 2. Install `LiveServer` extension
 3. Open `index.html`, right click and choose `Open with LiveServer` to start running and developing website